sarthakpawar0912/final-all-about-sonarqube/README.md

 **Q250.
 What's the total count of issues resolved across all 5 rounds?**
 165 individual issue instances — from 119 original + 40 uncovered in later scans + 2 Round-4 + 2 Round-5 + follow-up work (12 test-class refactors counted as touch-points).
 Quality Gate is green, `MQR` mode shows 0 new issues.

+## Sub-section L — Round 6 Security Hotspots (Q251-Q265)

+**Q251.
+What's a Security Hotspot in SonarQube?**
+Code that is *security-sensitive* but not necessarily buggy — Sonar can't tell without context whether it's safe.
+Examples: `csrf.disable()`, `new Random()` (is it used for security?), CDN `<script>` without SRI, password fields.
+Requires human review — no auto-resolution.

+**Q252.
+Difference between a Vulnerability and a Hotspot?**
+Vulnerability = Sonar is confident there IS an exploit (e.g. SQL injection).
+Hotspot = Sonar is uncertain, needs a human to judge.
+Hotspots don't block the gate on severity alone — they block it via the "Hotspots Reviewed = 100%" condition.

+**Q253.
+How many hotspots did your project produce?**
+Four total — 1 CSRF (`java:S4502`, High priority) and 3 Subresource-Integrity (`Web:S5725`, Low priority).

+**Q254.
+What are the four hotspot statuses?**
+`TO_REVIEW` (default until someone looks at it), then after review: `Safe`, `Acknowledged`, or `Fixed`.

+**Q255.
+Safe vs Acknowledged vs Fixed — when to use which?**
+- **Safe** — code is security-sensitive in general, but not exploitable in *this* context.
+No code change.
+- **Acknowledged** — we know it's risky, accept the risk, no fix planned yet.
+- **Fixed** — the code was changed to remove the sensitivity (e.g. SRI hash added).

+**Q256.
+Why did you mark the CSRF hotspot as Safe?**
+The `/api/**` chain uses `SessionCreationPolicy.STATELESS` (no JSESSIONID cookie), HTTP Basic auth (Authorization header is never auto-sent cross-origin by browsers), and CORS restricted to an allowlist.
+A CSRF attack requires the browser to auto-attach a credential — none of those mechanisms qualify.
+Form-login views stay under the separate `webSecurityFilterChain` where CSRF remains enabled.

+**Q257.
+Why not leave CSRF enabled on `/api/**` too?**
+Spring's CSRF filter requires a token on every state-changing method (POST/PUT/DELETE).
+REST clients (our frontend's `RestTemplate`, curl, Postman) don't naturally fetch tokens.
+You'd have to expose a `/csrf` endpoint and make every client do a token-fetch dance — all for zero added security, since the chain is already stateless+Basic+CORS-gated.

+**Q258.
+What's SRI (Subresource Integrity)?**
+An `integrity="sha384-..."` attribute on `<script>` / `<link>`.
+The browser computes the SHA-384 of the downloaded file and refuses to execute it unless the hash matches.
+Defence against CDN compromise or MITM.

+**Q259.
+Why are the 3 SRI hotspots Safe in our setup?**
+The CDN URLs are version-pinned (`bootstrap@5.3.2`, `bootstrap-icons@1.11.3`) — jsdelivr's policy is immutable versioning, they never republish the same version with different bytes.
+Combined with HTTPS (TLS integrity) and an internal/demo threat model, the residual risk is very low.

+**Q260.
+What's the stronger fix for the SRI hotspots?**
+Add `integrity="sha384-..."` + `crossorigin="anonymous"` to each CDN `<link>` / `<script>` tag.
+Bootstrap ships official SRI hashes in their docs; Bootstrap Icons doesn't, so grab theirs from jsdelivr's file page or self-host the `.min.css` + font files under `src/main/resources/static/icons/`.

+**Q261.
+Why does the Security Hotspots Reviewed metric matter?**
+Until every hotspot is reviewed (any status), Security Rating drops to **B**, which fails the default "Security Rating = A" gate condition.
+Reviewing each one flips the rating back to A.

+**Q262.
+Where do you review hotspots on the dashboard?**
+Project → Security Hotspots tab → filter by "To Review" → click a hotspot → "Change Status" button → pick Safe/Acknowledged/Fixed → add a comment → Save.

+**Q263.
+Can you review hotspots via the API?**
+Yes — `POST /api/hotspots/change_status?hotspot=KEY&status=REVIEWED&resolution=SAFE&comment=...`.
+Useful for bulk review in CI scripts.

+**Q264.
+Where did you add an inline justification comment for the CSRF hotspot?**
+In `SecurityConfig.java`, directly above `.csrf(csrf -> csrf.disable())`.
+The comment explains the stateless + Basic + CORS reasoning so any future reader understands without digging through SonarQube history.

+**Q265.
+Security Rating and Hotspots — final state?**
+Security Rating: **A**.
+Hotspots Reviewed: **100%** (4/4 marked Safe).
+Quality Gate: **Passed** across both New Code and Overall Code.
+Activity timeline shows April 21 at 07:46 was the first green scan after Round 5, with Round 6 hotspot reviews completing the journey.

 ---